Broadcasting solutions on networked systems of phase oscillators: Introduction

-Furthermore, by considering the properties of joins of matrices and the idea of representing the multilayer network by the reduced system, we can investigate into the stability of equilibrium points for Kuramoto oscillators on multilayer networks.
-When the solutions for the multilayer systems are obtained through the broadcasting from the reduced system, we have found a relation between the Jacobian of both systems.
-In this sense, we can evaluate the spectrum of a simpler matrix - representing the reduced systems - and obtain information on the stability of the equilibrium points for the multilayer network.
+Furthermore, by considering the properties of joins of matrices and the idea of representing the multi-level network by the reduced system, we can investigate into the stability of equilibrium points for Kuramoto oscillators on these networks.
+When the solutions for the multi-level systems are obtained through the broadcasting process from the reduced system, we have found a relation between the Jacobian of both systems.
+In this sense, we can evaluate the spectrum of a simpler matrix - representing the reduced systems - and obtain information on the stability of the equilibrium points for the more sophisticated, multi-level networks.

-In this paper, we first introduce Kuramoto oscillators on multilayer networks and expose our approach with the reduced system and also show how we broadcast solutions to the multilayer system - Sec. \ref{sec:main_idea_kuramoto_multilayer}; we extend the approach to the linear stability analysis of multilayer networks - in Sec. \ref{sec:stability_analysis}; in addition to this, we show numerical simulations and examples of Kuramoto multilayer networks and their reduced version, which corroborate the main approach introduced in this paper - Sec. \ref{sec:simulations}; finally, we discuss the results presented here and their implications, and draw our conclusions - Sec. \ref{sec:conclusions}.
+In this paper, we first introduce Kuramoto oscillators on a network of networks and expose our approach with the reduced system and also show how we broadcast solutions to the multi-level system - Sec. \ref{sec:main_idea_kuramoto_multilayer}; we extend the approach to the linear stability analysis of multi-level networks - in Sec. \ref{sec:stability_analysis}; in addition to this, we show numerical simulations and examples of Kuramoto network of networks and their reduced version, which corroborate the main approach introduced in this paper - Sec. \ref{sec:simulations}; finally, we discuss the results presented here and their implications, and draw our conclusions - Sec. \ref{sec:conclusions}.